 This project will provide an open repository of primary sources for the history of late modern geodetical research.
 Moreover, it will study the application of digital methods to the historical analysis of international cooperation, scientific diplomacy, and interdisciplinary debate in the field.

-The primary goal of the project at this stage is to make the materials produced by the precursors organisations of the current International Association of Geodesy available for digital inquiry through a digitisation process made possible by a cooperation between the libraries of the MPIWG and the GFZ in Potsdam.
+The primary goal of the project at this stage is to make the materials produced by the precursors organzations of the current International Association of Geodesy available for digital inquiry through a digitization process made possible by a cooperation between the libraries of the MPIWG and the GFZ in Potsdam.
+Some material can already be reached via the catalog of the library of the GFZ here and here.
+More material will be made publicly available soon.

 The first of these entities, the Mitteleuropäische Gradmessung, was set up in 1862 as an intergovernmental association, following a proposal by the Prussian military surveyor Johann Jakob Baeyer, to initiate the exact measurement of degrees of latitude and longitude across Central Europe and promote scientific geodesy.
 Over time this regional association developed into a truly global endeavor, leading it to be first renamed Europäische Gradmessung (1867) and then Internationale Erdmessung (1886).

 Between 1862 and 1912 the association has produced a variety of printed material, such as conference minutes and research reports, giving shape to a thematically coherent, multilingual corpus of more than15,000 pages.
-Based on the digitized material we will evaluate different methods for corpus analysis and distant reading to develop appropriate ways to study and interpret this type of sources.
+Based on the digitized material we will evaluate different methods for corpus analysis and distant reading to develop appropriate ways to study and interpret these types of sources.

 One aspect that is of particular interest from the point of view of digital humanities research is the issue of how to foster automated analysis of multilingual corpora, a crucial issue in the digital history of science for the age before the advent of global English (Gordin 2015).